Financial Ratio

 PE Ratio (Price-to-Earnings Ratio)

-The PE ratio (Price-to-Earnings Ratio) measures the valuation of a company's stock relative to its earnings.
+The PE ratio measures the valuation of a company's stock relative to its earnings.
 It is calculated by dividing the market price per share by the earnings per share (EPS).
-This ratio helps investors determine the perceived value of a stock and compare it to other companies in the same industry.
+A higher PE ratio suggests the market expects higher future growth, while a lower PE ratio may indicate the stock is undervalued or that the company faces challenges.

 PEG Ratio (Price/Earnings to Growth Ratio)

-The PEG ratio (Price/Earnings to Growth Ratio) combines the PE ratio with the company's projected earnings growth rate.
-It provides a more comprehensive assessment of a company's valuation by factoring in its growth prospects.
-A lower PEG ratio indicates a potentially undervalued stock.
+The PEG ratio combines the PE ratio with the company's projected earnings growth rate.
+It provides a more comprehensive assessment of a company's valuation by factoring in growth prospects.
+A PEG ratio below 1.0 is often considered a sign that a stock is undervalued relative to its expected growth.

 Enterprise Value to EBITDA